-The process of creating my work is involved and labor intensive.
+The process of screen printing is involved and labor intensive.
 Printmaking in general can be very tedious and methodical.
 I mainly work with the medium of serigraphy or screen-printing.

 In creating a print, I start out by taking the photographs or making a drawing.
 After I have the image, as I want it to be in the finished print, I have it printed out onto a sheet of clear film ending up with a large positive of the image.
 This positive image is then placed inside an exposure unit, which is used to transfer the image onto a silkscreen coated with a light sensitive photo emulsion.
 I then create paper stencils by hand cutting all the tiny details with an xacto knife.